Evaluation · agent decision quality

 Per-dimension lift

 Score deltas from the rigor-controlled run (n=30, A/B presentation order randomized per scenario, dual-judge averaged).
-Every dimension positive.
-The dimension with the largest lift — investigation_quality — is exactly the one we’d expect to move when the only thing changing is the toolkit available to the agent.
+Every dimension positive, with the largest lift on investigation_quality.

 Reasoning quality lift with Chart Library — bar chart showing positive deltas across 6 dimensions